 LEASES On December 15, 2017, OCC entered into an agreement with Banc of America Leasing & Capital, LLC ("BALC") for the lease of property improvements and fixtures for the office in Texas.
-The lease agreement has a principal amount of \$4.7 million and a term of 7 years, at the end of which OCC has a bargain purchase option to repurchase the improvements at \$1.
+The lease agreement had a principal amount of \$4.7 million and a term of 7 years, at the end of which OCC has a bargain purchase option to repurchase the improvements at \$1 which was exercised in 2024.
+In 2024, OCC entered into two agreements to finance the purchase of equipment for the data centers.
+These installment obligations have a principal amount of \$9.2 million, payable in 3 installments and maturing in 2026.

 Short term and long term obligations are included in Other accrued liabilities and Other liabilities, respectively.